pinjuf/kurzschliesser-ev3dev/README.md

  4) Clone this repo if not already done: `git clone https://github.com/pinjuf/kurzschliesser-ev3dev`
  5) You can now execute the `main.py` script using either Brickman (recommended) or `ssh robot@ev3dev.local ./kurzschliesser-ev3dev/main.py`
     > The screen on ev3dev is usually reserved for Brickman's reserved TTY.
 If you want to run from SSH and have access to the terminal, use `sudo chvt $N` and optionally `sudo conspy` to bind your PTS to the screen.
 You can then revert back to the Brickman TTY.

+## About some files

+### ```robo_V1.io```
+This is a BrickLink Studio model file.
+It's pretty much the best Lego modelling software, but it's proprietary and only has Windows builds (i truly am sorry).
+So if you're an absolute chad who uses Linux (we use Arch btw), you will need to use Wine or a VM.